scribe-security/docs/docs/CLI/valint/README.md

 > By default the target search scheme assumes Docker daemon but falls back to registry when not found.

-### Directory type
+### Directory/File Target
-Directories are common artifacts created by supply chains, from the actual application releases, configurations or even internal build dependencies caches.
+Directories and files are common artifacts created by supply chains, from the actual application released, configurations or even internal build dependencies caches.

-### File type
-File are common artifacts created by supply chains, from the actual application releases, configurations or binaries.

-### Git type
+### Git Target
 Git repositories are a common part of most supply chains, a Git target allows you to collect evidence including sources, commits and packages found in your source repositories.

 # Evidence Stores Integration
-Each Evidence store can be used to store, find and download evidence, which unifies all the evidence collected from the supply chain into a unified system.
+Each storer can be used to store, find and download evidence, which unifies all the evidence collected from the supply chain into a unified system.

 ## Scribe Evidence store
 OCI evidence store allows you store evidence using scribe Service.